EnriqManComp/Logic-operations-between-images/README.md

 # Logic-operations-between-images
-This is a simple code of two methods for apply logic operations between binary images.
+This is a simple code of two methods for apply logic operations between binary images using opencv and numpy.